Free rabies vaccinations with license purchase, free exam, and discounted services offered by Good Neighbor Vet at Multnomah County Animal Services.

 July 5, 2016 - Troutdale, OR

-Multnomah County Animal Services (MCAS), a mobile pet vaccine clinic, is offering free rabies vaccines and health exams for pet owners in the community when they purchase licensing for their cat or dog.
+Multnomah County Animal Services (MCAS), in partnership with Good Neighbor Vet, a mobile pet vaccine clinic, is offering free rabies vaccines and health exams for pet owners in the community when they purchase licensing for their cat or dog.

 Good Neighbor Vet, which is hosting the clinic, has also expanded its hours at MCAS to every Saturday from 8 a.m. to 11 a.m., in the parking lot of MCAS shelter in Troutdale.
 The clinic used to occur only one Saturday a month.